-Atopic dermatitis is a term used to describe a skin condition.
-It causes itchy dry skin that becomes an inflamed red
+Atopic dermatitis is a term used to describe a skin condition in which one develops itchy dry skin that can become

-Atopic dermatitis is sometimes called eczema.
-However, eczema actually refers to many different types of skin
+Atopic dermatitis is sometimes called eczema, however this is technically not correct.
+Eczema actually refers to many

 Who gets atopic dermatitis?

-Atopic dermatitis can affect children and adults—but is more common in children than adults.
-Overall, 10-15% of
+Atopic dermatitis can affect children and adults, but is much more common in children than adults.
+Overall, 10-15%

-all children will suffer from this skin condition.
-90% of children with atopic dermatitis will have symptoms before the
+of all children will suffer from this skin condition.
+90% of children with atopic dermatitis will have symptoms before

-age of 5.
-About 60% of affected children will still have the condition as adults, although it is typically less severe at
+the age of 5.
+About 60% of affected children will still have the condition as adults, although it is typically less severe

-that time.
-The condition is less likely to go away if the child has a history of hay fever, asthma, or if there is a family
+at that time.
+The condition is less likely to go away if the child has a history of hay fever, asthma, or if there is a

 What causes atopic dermatitis?

-The cause is not known.
-It may be due to a combination of genetic and environmental factors.
+The exact cause is not known.
+Most likely it is due to a combination of environmental exposures and hereditary

-One thing that is clear is that itching is worsens the development of the rash of atopic eczema.
-The condition is often
+One thing that is clear is that itching worsens the development of the rash of atopic eczema.
+In fact, the condition is

 What are the symptoms of atopic dermatitis?